Harpa (concert hall): History

-In the opening concert on 4 May 2011, Iceland Symphony Orchestra performed under the baton of Vladimir Ashkenazy with the Icelandic pianist Víkingur Ólafsson as soloist.
-The concert was broadcast live on RÚV, the Icelandic National Broadcasting Service.
+Architecture and use

+The building is the first purpose-built concert hall in Reykjavík and it was developed in consultation with artistic advisor Vladimir Ashkenazy and international consultant Jasper Parrott of HarrisonParrott.
+It houses the Iceland Symphony Orchestra and the offices of The Icelandic Opera.

 In the water next to Harpa is located the sculpture The Musician (1970) by the Icelandic sculptor Ólöf Pálsdóttir.
 The statue is of a cellist playing, and is modelled on the Danish cellist Erling Blöndal Bengtsson, who played constantly for Ólöf as he sat for her.
 When the Orchestra was based at its previous home at the Háskólabíó, the statue was located on Hagatorg, but it followed the Orchestra in 2014.

 The Icelandic Opera performs at the concert hall even though the venue is primarily designed for concerts, lacking a curtain, proscenium, and any of the traditional stage machinery.
+The first director of Harpa was Halldór Guðmundsson.
+The current director of Harpa is Svanhildur Konráðsdótir.
 Harpa is operated by Portus, a company owned by the Icelandic government and the City of Reykjavík.

 In 2013, the building won the European Union's Mies van der Rohe award for contemporary architecture.

-The first director of Harpa was Halldór Guðmundsson.
-The current director of Harpa is Svanhildur Konráðsdótir.

 In 2017, the venue held the annual World Yo-Yo Contest, where over a thousand contestants from over 30 countries competed for the six champion titles.
 It was only the second time ever the contest was held in Europe.

-Japanese competitors swept the five freestyle divisions, while Swiss performance art duo Inmot!on won the artistic performance division.
+The glass façade of the building consists of 714 LED lights, 486 in the eastern part of the building and 228 in the western part.
+These lights display a video work designed by Olafur Eliasson.
+In 2021 for the building's 10 year anniversary, Eliasson made 12 new light works to exhibit on the glass, one to be exhibited for each month of the year.
+In 2014 Eliasson first granted other artists access to the building's advanced lighting system, when artists Atli Bollason and Owen Hindley exhibited the interactive art piece PONG, based on the classic arcade game Pong, for the city's Culture Night (Menningarnótt).
+This was the first time the façade was set to other uses than playing videos, and PONG was shown again the following year as a part of the Sónar Reykjavík festival.
+This marked the beginning of wider use of the light façade, as Harpa, Studio Ólafur Elíasson and the City of Reykjavík started having open applications for artistic proposals to utilize the façade the following year, and the winners got help with implementation from digital artist Owen Hindley.

+Notable events

+In addition to hosting the Iceland Symphony Orchestra, Harpa is a popular conference centre and performing venue, and has hosted many other events and summits since its opening.

+The fourth Council of Europe summit was held at Harpa in May 2023, with many European leaders in attendance.
+The Arctic Circle organisation holds its annual summit at Harpa.

+The European Film awards, Iceland Airwaves, Reykjavik Arts Festival and EVE fanfest have been hosted at Harpa.